thinking-with-computers/ludus-spec/README.md

 Ludus has several different collections with literal representations in the language: tuples, lists, hashmaps, and sets.
 All collections are immutable, and are compared by value, not reference.
 All collections in Ludus can hold values of any type, including other collections.
 When they are indexed, they are zero-indexed.

 ##### Tuples
 Tuples are the most basic collection type: they group values together.
 They are written as elements in parentheses, separated by commas, e.g.: `(1, 2, 3)`, `("abc", :foo, 12.4, nil)`.
 Tuples may be empty, `()`, and they may also have a single value `(:foo)`.
 Tuples are immutable in a serious way; they are not persistent (they do not have structural sharing but are re-allocated each time).
-They have a set length.
+They have a static length.

 Tuple literals are also how Ludus represents arguments for function application.
-They are not iterable.

 ###### Commas
 Trailing commas are allowed in all collection literals.